LCostella/CatchmentView-Project/README.md

 ```

 ## Running the tests
-To execute the code.
-Open UI.R file on Rstudio and run.
+To execute the code open UI.R file on Rstudio and run.
 Select 01 april 2019 on input Date.

 ## Note